Teach Me

 • Covering your coughs and sneezes.
 Maintain good respiratory hygiene by covering your mouth and nose with a tissue or your elbow when you cough or sneeze.
 Dispose of used tissues properly.

-• Washing your hands frequently, especially after coughing, sneezing or blowing your nose.
+• Washing your hands frequently with soap and water, especially after coughing, sneezing or blowing your nose.

 • Disinfecting surfaces that could transmit germs, such as doorknobs, light switches and countertops.